jftuga/dls/README.md

 dls: Get file info for a directory
 usage: dls [directory]
-  -a	show all files, including .git, dev, proc, and sys -e	show file/directory errors
+  -a	show all files, including .git, dev, proc, and sys -b	show in bare format, eg: no tables
+  -e	show file/directory errors
   -t	show total file size of all files
   -v	show version and then exit